axiom-org/axiom/testnet/README.md

 creates a Docker image from that, and uses that to deploy.
 So get your changes into master before trying to deploy them.

-From the `testnet` directory, build a container and upload it to Google's container registry with:
+From the `testnet` directory, you'll need to build two containers, one for the blockchain server and one for the hosting server, and upload them to Google's container registry with:

 ```
 ./build.sh cserver
+./build.sh hserver
 ```

 The container and its presence on the registry is specific to your project, so this